Qarik-Group/sw-concourse-training/labs/lab-3.md

 	```bash
 	fly -t training set-pipeline -c ci/pipeline.yml -p ${GITHUB_USERNAME}-pipeline
 	```

+- At this point, a stemcell might need to be uploaded to complete the deploy-release concourse job.

-Run the pipeline in the Web-UI and when it succeeds move on to [Lab-3](lab-3.md)
+Run the pipeline in the Web-UI and when it succeeds move on to [Lab-4](lab-4.md)